-- 1. Launch a supported web browser, and enter the IP address assigned to the KX III. - A default client is launched based on your pc and browser settings.
-See KX III KVM Clients (see "KVM Clients" on page 245).
+- Launch a supported web browser, and enter the IP address assigned to the KX III. - A default client is launched based on your pc and browser settings.
+See KVM Clients (on page 228).
 You can also choose a client by entering the URL directly.
-See KX III KVM Client Launching (see "KVM Client Launching" on page 245). - 3.
+See KVM Client Launching (on page 228). - 3.
 Enter your username and password, then click Login. - 4.
 Accept the user agreement (if applicable). - 5.
 If security warnings appear, click to accept.

 Tip: If you have a Dominion KX III User Station, you can use it to remotely access the KX III target servers.
-See Dominion KX III User Station (on page 357).
+See Dominion User Station (on page 338).